 Special register 16007 specifies the current leader position and special register 16008 specifies the current leader velocity registers.
 Leader position is expressed in encoder pulses and leader velocity is expressed as encoder pulse-per-second.
 These registers are read-only.
 You can use them to monitor real-time leader activities from within your Quickstep program.
 They are updated approximately every 250 ms.

-The following examples show how to set up axis-to-axis and encoder following:
+The following example shows how to set up encoder following: